McKinnon Secondary College

 McKinnon Secondary College is a public secondary school located in the Melbourne suburb of McKinnon.
-The school was ranked 62nd in Victoria in terms of VCE median study score in 2012.
-In February 2022, the school opened a second campus located in Bentleigh East to be designated to Year 8 and Year 9 students.
-This new campus was officially dubbed the East Campus.
-Pizza Binnion, the principal, is retiring at the end of 2022, with Mr Korn becoming the new principal.
+The school was ranked 44th in Victoria in terms of percentage of study scores of 40 or above in 2023, making it the highest-ranked non-selective public school.
+In 2022, the school opened a second campus in Bentleigh East for Year 8 and Year 9 students.
+This new campus was officially dubbed the East Campus, and the original campus dubbed the McKinnon Road Campus.
+Michael Kan is the incumbent principal, taking over from Pitsa Binnion since her retirement at the end of 2022.

 Overview

 McKinnon Secondary College is a coeducational secondary school, serving years 7–12, is located in McKinnon, Melbourne Southern Suburbs & Western Port region of Victoria.
 It is one of the government schools in the McKinnon area.
 Mckinnon Secondary College offers VET and VCAL courses.
 The uniform is compulsory and enforced.